MINISTRY OF PETROLEUM & NATURAL GAS

 143. Application for Licence:

-To get or renew a licence, you must submit a written application to the
+- To get or renew a licence, you must submit a written application to the relevant authority.

 -